-INF2 (Inverted formin 2).
-It locates on Chr14: NC-000014.9 and encodes a member of the formin enzyme that catalyzes the terminal, rate-limiting step in the synthesis of pyridoxal 5'-phosphate, also identified as vitamin B6.
+PNPO (Pyridoxamine 5'-phosphate oxidase).
+It locates on Chr17: NC-000017.11 and encodes an enzyme that catalyzes the terminal, rate-limiting step in the synthesis of pyridoxal 5'-phosphate, also identified as vitamin B6.
 Mutations in this gene lead to neonatal encephalopathy.45 Moreover, it was associated with human breast invasive ductal carcinoma.46

-Considerably, it seems that mutations in this gene are related to focal segmental proteins involved in various cellular functions, such as ubiquitin-mediated membrane proteins, synaptic vesicle recycling, macroautophagy, cerebellar Purkinje cell development, and prostaglandin E2 biosynthesis, and a novel form of leukoencephalopathy.
-47,48
+PLAA (phospholipase A2 activating protein).
+It locates on Chr9: NC-000009.12 and encoded proteins involved in various cellular functions, such as ubiquitin-mediated membrane proteins, synaptic vesicle recycling, macroautophagy, cerebellar Purkinje cell development, and prostaglandin E2 biosynthesis, and a novel form of leukoencephalopathy.^{47,48}